Here are a few of our favorite mood board tools for motion design.

 What is a Mood Board?

-No, we’re not talking about a chart with different emotions...
 A mood board is a type of collage used to showcase an artistic idea or concept.
 Mood boards can include images, text, gifs, and sometimes videos.
-It’s like handing your client a bunch of examples of what your project could look like, and saying, “So I’m thinking something like this”.
+It’s like handing a client a bunch of examples of what your project could look like, and saying, “So I’m thinking something like this”.

 Mood boards are a fantastic way to show your client the “vibe” that you are trying to create when you’re starting a project.
 It helps you explain your vision without stumbling over your words and confusing the client.
 Often times, our clients aren’t in the same industry or mindset as we are.
 They may not be able to imagine how the project will look, so a well-presented mood board could win you a project in a pitch.